Legal Scholarship Blog (Conference Watch)

 Legal Scholarship Network provides access to working papers and abstracts of articles accepted for publication as well as announcements of professional meetings, calls for papers and professional job listings.
 LSN database and paper downloads are free open source.
 The library subscribes to the alert service that sends email notices of new papers in your legal areas of interest.
 The best way to subscribe is to ask Tom Hemstock to e-mail SSRN to sign you up.
 Once subscribed, you can customize your email subscription.
 To learn more about how to make LSN work for you see Jon Cavicchi's presentation.

 Scholastica is a service similar to ExpressO allowing authors to submit to multiple law reviews and journals simultaneously.
-Please contact Administrative Assistant Krystal Johnson for further details on creating an account.
+Please contact Jon Cavicchi for more information.